shines red on the damp forest dead wood

 - Habitat

 - Grows on dead and decaying wood.
-Forms bright red to orange-red, bracket-shaped fruiting bodies that are semicircular or fan-shaped with a smooth, glossy upper surface zoned with darker red.
+Forms bright red to orange-red, bracket-shaped fruiting bodies.

 - Range